prabhurk/weatherdatasimulator/README.md

 ### Weather Data

-After execution of the program, result, the required number of mock weather data will be generated in a text file in the same location as in ```weatherdatasimulator-jar-with-dependencies.jar``` is present.
+After execution of the program, result, the required number of mock weather data, will be generated in a text file in the same location as in ```weatherdatasimulator-jar-with-dependencies.jar``` is present.

-Previously present results will not be replaced/removed.
-However, if you are running the program from ```weatherdatasimulator/target```, then on next clean-install, ````target``` directory will be cleaned up.
+Previously generated results will not be replaced/removed.
+However, if you are running the program from ```weatherdatasimulator/target```, then on next clean-install, ```target``` directory will be cleaned up.

 The weather data text file name will be ```com.simulation.sample.weather.util.Constants.OUTPUT_FILENAME_STARTER``` + program execution date in ```com.simulation.sample.weather.util.Constants.OUTPUT_FILENAME_TIMESTAMP_FORMAT``` + ```com.simulation.sample.weather.util.Constants.OUTPUT_FILEEXTENSION```